A5rocks/hikari-dpy-shim/README.md

  - Ratelimiting is not shared.
  - You will have double the CPU usage and double the memory usage. (or something in that range).
- - Some components may not have been started yet.
+ - Some components may not have been started yet. (if you're using a non- standard client).
+ - You will get all the incompatibilities Discord.py gives.
+This means, for example, you cannot get thread events on dpy 1.7 even if Hikari has those.
  - More, probably.

+### why though?

+Incrementally rewrite your bot in a whole library.
+This means that you can have a total rewrite without people ever noticing (though they will, probably).
+Also, this lets you stick with discord.py while the Hikari community matures for some parts (though caveats still apply, so you'll want to have the entire bot in Hikari eventually).

 ### contact me